 A larger proportion (64%) of trips in Season 2 had landings that were majority Snapper Grouper species than trips in Season 1, but data indicated that about one-third of Season 2 trips landed only snapper grouper species.
-There were slightly more trips with top gear reported as hook and line (47%) in Season 2, and electric gear was the top gear type on 34% of trips.
-Spear/powerhead made up 14% of trips and a few trips reported gillnet, longline, trap and trolling as the top gear type.
+There were slightly more trips with top gear reported as hand H&L (handline or rod & reel) (47%) in Season 2, and electric H&L gear was the top gear type on 34% of trips.
+Spear/powerhead made up 14% of trips and a few trips reported gillnet, longline, trap and trolling H&L as the top gear type.
 Trips that did not land majority Snapper Grouper species reported 'other species' as the main landed species, with some trips driven by king mackerel.

 The primary Snapper Grouper species in Season 3 for the Florida east coast are 'other species', jacks complex, yellowtail snapper, golden tilefish, greater amberjack and vermilion (in order of level of occurrence), which is fewer primary species than in the first two seasons.
 Secondary Snapper Grouper species caught on trips were diverse, and included various snappers, groupers, grunts, porgies and tilefish.
-Spanish and king mackerel were the most common non-Snapper Grouper species on Season 3 trips.
+Spanish and king mackerel were the most common non- Snapper Grouper species on Season 3 trips.